MuhammedMiiRanna/College-Schedule-Visualization/README.md

 # College-Schedule-Visualization-

-Data visualization project where you can see the reserved classroomsin which the students are using for their classes using the D3.js library.
+Data visualization project where you can see the reserved classrooms in which the students are using for their classes using the D3.js library.

 - How to use it?
 - Screenshots